-A scrimmage is an unofficial FIRST Tech Challenge competition where Teams do not advance.
-Teams compete at a Scrimmage solely to prepare for an official Tournament.
-Anyone can host a Scrimmage to prepare for an official competition.
-Teams hosting a Scrimmage are encouraged to tell their local Program Delivery Partner that such an event is taking place.
-Teams that choose to create and host a local meet are responsible for finding a location, organizing the format for the day, and inviting other Teams to participate.
+A scrimmage is an unofficial FIRST Tech Challenge Competition where Teams do not advance.
+Teams compete at a scrimmage solely to prepare for an official Competition.
+Anyone can host a scrimmage to prepare for an official Competition.
+Teams hosting a scrimmage are encouraged to tell their local Program Delivery Partner that such an event is taking place.
+Teams that choose to create and host a local scrimmage are responsible for finding a location, organizing the format for the day, and inviting other Teams to participate.
 Teams may also have to secure the field elements, computers, and other items.